dbecker92691/Game-Of-Life/README.md

 - updated try catch to be function that checks the cell to see if it's in/out of bounds.
 The following evolveGrid function will run the switch case block to execute evolution rules.

+- updated swich case to if else statements to condense and clean up code.

 Things I learned:
 - The try catch block was imparitive to get my evolution logic working.
 The problem centered around not having an accurate representation of alive and dead cells before I was entering my switch case block.
 Once I figured that out everything started working as I had it.
+From there I was able to condense and clean up the code pretty easily.